cockroachdb/docs/v21.2/restore.md

 ### Users and privileges

+The owner of restored objects will be the user running the restore job.
 To restore your users and privilege [grants](grant.html), you can do a cluster backup and restore the cluster to a fresh cluster with no user data.

 If you are not doing a full cluster restore, the table-level privileges need to be granted to the users after the restore is complete.
 To do this, backup the `system.users` table, [restore users and their passwords](restore.html#restoring-users-from-system-users-backup), and then [grant](grant.html) the table-level privileges.